wp-plugins/rizzi-guestbook/readme.txt

 Tested up to: 3.8
 Stable tag: 2.0.2

 Rizzi-Guestbook is the perfect guestbook solution for you.
-It is a modified and improved version of the popular WP-ViperGB plugin.
-The plugin's listing page has been beautifully redesigned, unnecessary features have been removed to increase simplicity, and mobile support has been added.
+It is simple to use, but does the job well.

 == Description ==